rbreesems/flamingo/README.md

 - Support for a heartbeat LED (blinks every two seconds) - useful for locating nodes that have been placed in the cave.
 NOT SUPPORTED ON BRIDGE NODES (nodes with the RS485 interface).

+- The  `hopmod_2_7.9` branch has some additional changes - SNR average is printed out in the range test packets, buzzer will have 3 beeps if SNR average is less than 1.0, and TraceRoute support has been extended to 19 hops and made more reliable (see the detail section on hop latency testing/TraceRoute).
+In the other branches, TraceRoute returns inaccurate results past 8 hops.

 The `firmware/variants/rak4631/platformio.ini` file (2.6 or less) contains different targets for these various capabilities.
 All targets contain the hop limit and admin command modifications.

 1. `env:rak4631` - just contains hop limit/admin modifications